adamSellers/Salesforce-oAuth-Demo/README.md

 REDISSECRET={A super secret string}
 REDIS_URL={your redis URL}
 ````
+remember, head back to your connected app and update that Callback URL!

-once all that is done, you are good to go!
+Once all that is done, you are good to go!
 ````
 npm start
 ````